rithikasilva/AffirmationsBot/README.md

 (THIS IS NOT A SERIOUS PROJECT, JUST FOR SOME FUN 😄).

-The bot runs on the "https://www.affirmations.dev/" API.
+The bot uses the "https://www.affirmations.dev/" API.